 Bishop Peter serves our Community as Provost.
 Peter received his undergraduate degrees from Eastern Nazarene College in Quincy Massachusetts, before earning his Master of Theological Studies (M.T.S.) degree from the Holy Cross Greek Orthodox School of Theology in Brookline Massachusetts.
 He further completed doctoral studies at the American International University in Indiana, concentrating on Pastoral Psychology.

 Originally ordained in 2004 as a Romanian Orthodox Priest in the Archdiocese in the America, Bishop Peter served an orthodox parish in Southbridge Massachusetts for twelve years.
-He has been credentialed as an Ordained Minister by the Pilgrim Association of the Massachusetts Conference of the United Church of Christ since 2016, where he served as association Moderator from 2019-2021.
-Peter has served as interim minister in three UCC congregations, and he currently serves as the Pastor of St. Nicholas United Methodist Church in Hull Massachusetts.
+He has been credentialed as an Ordained Minister by the Pilgrim Association of the Historic Massachusetts Conference of the United Church of Christ (Now the Southern New England Conference) since 2016, where he served as association Moderator from 2019-2021.
+Peter has served as interim minister in three UCC congregations, and as pastor of a United Methodist Congregation.
+Bishop Peter currently serves as the Pastor and Teacher of the Berkley Congregational Church in Berkley, Massachusetts.

-In addition to his parochial duties, Peter serves as a spiritual counselor in a drug and alcohol treatment program, as a Military Chaplain with the Massachusetts Organized Militia, as a Fire Department Chaplain with the Quincy Massachusetts Fire Department, and as Deputy Chief Chaplain with the Massachusetts Corps of Fire Chaplains.
-He is the National Chaplain for the Sons of Union Sons of Union Veterans of the Civil War, and has the honor of serving as Dean of the Royal College of Chaplains for the Royal House of Kamakahelei.
-Bishop Peter writes for his blog at www.frpeterpreble.com and is active on Facebook, Twitter, Instagram, and YouTube.
+In addition to his parochial duties, Peter serves as a hospice chaplain, a Military Chaplain with the Massachusetts Organized Militia, as a Fire Department Chaplain with the Quincy and Hull, Massachusetts Fire Departments, and as Deputy Chief Chaplain with the Massachusetts Corps of Fire Chaplains.
+He has the honor of serving as Dean of the Royal College of Chaplains for the Royal House of Kamakahelei.
+Bishop Peter writes for his blog at www.frpeterpreble.com and is active on Facebook, Twitter, Instagram, TikTok, and YouTube.